TomasC5/TP1-Portfolio/README.md

 6) Launch VSCode
 7) Drag and drop the project folder to VSCode
 8) Install the project's dependencies with Terminal -> New Terminal
+9) Run: cd ./Portfolio
-9) Run: npm install
+10) Run: npm install
-10) Run: npm run dev
+11) Run: npm run dev
-11) Ctrl + Click on the Local link shown in the terminal (typically http://localhost:5173/) to see the project result
+12) Ctrl + Click on the Local link shown in the terminal (typically http://localhost:5173/) to see the project result